 23.)
 Content offers

-Content offers – sometimes referred to as lead magnets – are a superb way to implement content to drive traffic to your website and generate leads.
+Also known as lead magnets, content offers are a superb way to employ content to drive traffic to your website and generate leads.
 Content offers differ depending on which stage of the buyer’s journey your customer is in, but can include the following:

 24.)
 Media coverage and public relations